 The record API is the primary programmatic API that the service layer uses to work with the data access layer.
 The record API ensures data integrity and manages the life-cycle of the record itself and related objects such as persistent identifiers and files.

 The record is in charge of:

-- define the structural schema that data is validated against (using JSONSchemas).
+- defining the structural schema that data is validated against (using JSONSchemas).

-- define search index routing and indexing behaviour.
+- defining search index routing and indexing behaviour.

 - managing the life-cycle of an associated persistent identifier.